Optimal solutions employing an algebraic Variational Multiscale approach Part I: Steady Linear Problems: Numerical tests

 We now move on to assessing the effect of the Peclet number where we consider two values, namely $\alpha = 50$ and $\alpha = 200$.
+We achieve this uniform Peclet numbers by setting $\nu = 0.02$ and $\nu = 0.005$ for the respective cases and we set $\varepsilon = 1$ in \eqref{eq:diff_tensor}.
 The $h$-convergence plots for these two cases for a polynomial degree of $p = 2$ are shown in \Cref{fig:convergence_nu}.
 The first thing to note in the plots in \Cref{fig:convergence_nu} is that we are not in the asymptotic region hence the rate of convergence is lower than expected.
 Naturally, we would require much finer meshes to capture the sharp layer of the exact solution at high Peclet numbers.
 Nevertheless, the effect of employing VMS analysis is the most prominent in the non-asymptotic region and we clearly see the expected improvement in the solution.
-It is evident that the VMS solution possesses a significantly smaller error than the Galerkin solution and approaches the projection just as the low Peclet number cases.
-The Peclet number predominantly influences the rate at which the VMS solution converges to the projection as seen through \Cref{fig:convergence_nu_0.02} and \Cref{fig:convergence_nu_0.005}.
+It is evident that the VMS solution possesses a significantly smaller error than the Galerkin solution and again approaches.
+The higher Peclet number does influence the rate at which the VMS solution converges to the projection, however, as seen through \Cref{fig:convergence_nu_0.02} and \Cref{fig:convergence_nu_0.005}.